 No lens flares:

-Once you start to notice lens flares, you can literally see them EVERYWHERE and debunking orbs becomes pretty easy.
+Once you start to notice lens flares, you can literally see them EVERYWHERE and debunking the kinds of “orbs” becomes pretty easy.
 The photo below is a screen cap from a car commercial in which you will see several lens flares resulting from the sun in the top left corner of the screen.

 They also appear frequently in commercials, TV shows and movies these days – much to the annoyance of some fans.
 JJ Abrams, for example, is notorious for his usage of lens flares in his movies.
 So notorious, in fact, someone created an entire YouTube video explaining how lens flares are created, all in the context of JJ Abrams movies.